serverless/dashboard/docs/application-guide/metrics.md

 and [enable Dev or Prod Instrumentation Mode](./instrumentation.md).

-Once instrumentation is enabled, go to the **Metrics** page to view all of your AWS Lambda function metrics including durations, invocations, errors, and warnings.
+Once instrumentation is enabled, go to the **Metrics** page to view all of your AWS Lambda function metrics including durations, invocations, and event counts.

 Currently Metrics are supported on the Node.js 14+ runtime on AWS Lambda only.
 Support for Python and Go runtimes is coming soon.